 3. Does your file follow the File Format Recommendations on the IDEALS Wiki page?

 In order to aid accessibility and discoverability of your material, it's important to consider all of the factors above.
-If you would like more information about preparing for a deposit, please feel free to visit the Depositing Files IDEALS Wiki page.
+If you would like more information about preparing for a deposit, please feel free to visit the Depositing Files section on the IDEALS Wiki page.

 You may wish to upload multiple files if: